-A Syrian refugee urges students to get back into education after she secured her place at dentistry school after completing an Access to Higher Education course with City of Bristol College, Ashley Down Centre, telling prospective students ‘it is never too late’.
+A Syrian refugee has urged students to get back into education after she secured her place at dentistry school.
+The student completed an Access to Higher Education course with City of Bristol College at its Ashley Down Centre, and told prospective students ‘it is never too late’.

-Hiba Abdo, aged 28, studied the Science pathway of the Access programme in 2016/17 in a bid to continue her journey into a career as a dentist after her studies were halted in Syria and she moved to the UK.
+Hiba Abdo, aged 28, studied the Science Pathway of the Access Programme in 2016/17 in a bid to continue her journey towards a career as a dentist after her studies were halted in Syria and she moved to the UK.

-She explained: “I was studying dentistry in Syria before I moved to England and this course was the best option to tick the entry requirements of dental school.
-At the start of my studies at the College, I felt it was easy and I was not nervous at all, but later I found it hard to keep up with the deadlines.
+She explained: “I was studying dentistry in Syria before I moved to England and this course was the best option to meet the entry requirements of dental school.
+At the start of my studies at the College, I felt it was easy and I was not nervous at all.

-“But with my tutors help, I managed to organise myself and keep up with the course.
-Studying at the College was simple and I felt welcomed by the tutors.
-The teachers were highly qualified and open minded, they respected all students and their backgrounds.”
+“With my tutors help, I managed to organise myself and keep up with the course.
+I felt welcomed by the tutors and the teachers were highly-qualified and open-minded.
+They respected all students and their backgrounds.”

-Hiba was enrolled on a 19+ course and was surrounded by like-minded, mature students who had taken gap years and were out of education for a number of years.
-Hiba praised the support her lecturers provided as they ‘understood and did their best to support us’.
+Hiba was enrolled on a 19+ course and was surrounded by like-minded, mature students who had been out of education for a number of years.
+Hiba praised the support her lecturers had provided.

-After completing her Access course and went on to study a Biomedical Science degree at the University of Bristol in last year.
-In October, she started studying dentistry at the same university.
+After completing her Access Course, she went on to study a Biomedical Science Degree at the University of Bristol.
+In October last year she started studying dentistry at the same university.

 Access courses offer an alternative route to university for students who left school with few or no formal qualification (such as A Levels) to help them progress to degree or foundation degree-level.

 The courses you can study at City of Bristol College are: